ThatBeaverDev/ThatBeaverDev/README.md

 ## Goals

-In the future, I want to Finish My Game <a href="https://github.com/Chronomyst-Game">Chronomyst</a>, And Make <a href="https://github.com/Constellinux">Constellinux</a> a real Desktop Operating System.
-I'm also looking forward to exploring opportunities in Computing and IT!.
+Make <a href="https://github.com/Constellinux">Constellinux</a> a real Desktop Operating System (as close as a web-based operating system can get!).

 ## Socials